Voronenko/posterous-labs/_posts/2013/01/2013-01-04-storing-tree-like-hierarchy-structures-with-mongodb.md

--Model Tree Structures with Child References
+- Model Tree Structures with Child References
--Model Tree Structures with Parent References
+- Model Tree Structures with Parent References
--Model Tree Structures with an Array of Ancestors -Model Tree Structures with Materialized Paths
+- Model Tree Structures with an Array of Ancestors
+- Model Tree Structures with Materialized Paths
--Model Tree Structures with Nested Sets
+- Model Tree Structures with Nested Sets